The "exponential" torsion of superelliptic Jacobians: Abstract

 \section{Abstract}

 Let $J$ be the Jacobian of a superelliptic curve defined by the equation $y^{\ell} = f(x)$, where $f$ is a separable polynomial of degree non-divisible by $\ell$.
+Recall that $J$ is an abelian variety of dimension $\frac{1}{2}(\ell - 1)(\deg f-1)$.
 In this article we study the ``exponential'' (i.e. $\ell$-power) torsion of $J$.
 In particular, under some mild conditions on the polynomial~$f$, we determine the image of the associated $\ell$-adic representation up to the determinant.
 We show also that the image of the determinant is contained in an explicit $\ZZ_{\ell}$-lattice with a finite index.
-As an application, we prove the Mumford--Tate conjecture for a generic superelliptic Jacobian of the above type.
+As an application, we prove new cases of the Hodge, Tate and Mumford--Tate conjectures for generic superelliptic Jacobians of the above type.